Covid 19 coronavirus: Judge overrules lockdown, allows son to visit dying father

 Doctors gave him only a few days to live and suddenly it was a race against the clock.

-Christiansen, who had no symptoms of coronavirus, applied to the Ministry of Health to allow him to see his dying father.
-The ministry repeatedly refused.
+Christiansen, who had no symptoms of coronavirus, applied to the Ministry of Health to allow him to see his dying father on compassionate grounds.
+The ministry, after first mistaking what Christiansen was asking for, repeatedly refused.

+An email reply to Christiansen read: "...there is just nothing we can change at this time.
+14 days isolation in managed facilities is a mandated requirement in force in New Zealand."

+Christiansen then directly emailed Director-General of Health Dr Ashley Bloomfield and the Minister of Health David Clark.

+Bloomfield responded within an hour and a half saying he will refer the letter to the managed isolation team to "carefully consider the information."
+But again he was denied.

-He asked for a Covid-19 test - but was refused because he had no symptoms.
+Christiansen also asked for a Covid-19 test - but was refused because he had no symptoms.

-So Christiansen went to court to challenge Director-General of Health Dr Ashley Bloomfield and the ministry's refusal to allow him to cut short his quarantine period.
+So Christiansen went to court to challenge Bloomfield and the ministry's refusal to allow him to cut short his quarantine period.

 At a hearing on Friday in the High Court at Auckland, Justice Tracey Walker said the ministry got it wrong.

+She said it was "difficult to envisage more compassionate grounds than those presented here".

-"In this particular case, there is a very strong argument, in my judgment, that the permission for Mr Christiansen to visit his dying father was not considered on the correct legal grounds and did not take account of relevant mandatory considerations," she said in her ruling, released today.
+"In this particular case, there is a very strong argument, in my judgment, that the permission for Mr Christiansen to visit his dying father was not considered on the correct legal grounds and did not take account of relevant mandatory considerations," Justice Walker said in her ruling, released today.

 "It had the hallmarks of automatic rejection based on circumscribed criteria rather than a proper exercise of discretion required by the Health Act (Managed Air Arrivals) Order."